 On 19 July 2016, five European truck manufacturers were fined € 2.93 billion by the European Commission.
-According to the Commission, MAN, Volvo / Renault, Daimler, Iveco and DAF participated in unlawful activities including fixing gross list prices for trucks, coordinating the timing of the introduction of new emission technologies, and the passing on of those costs to customers.
-On 27 September 2017, the Commission also fined Scania € 880 million for its participation in the cartel.
-The agreement lasted more than 14 years, from 1997 to 2011, and covered medium-duty trucks (between 6 and 16 tonnes) and heavy-duty trucks (over 16 tonnes) throughout the European Economic Area (EEA).
-Therefore, any company that has purchased, leased or rented medium or heavy trucks during this period has the right to claim compensation from the truck manufacturers.
+According to the Commission, MAN, Volvo / Renault, Daimler, Iveco and DAF participated in unlawful cartel activities including fixing gross list prices for trucks, coordinating the timing of the introduction of new emission technologies, and the passing-on of those costs to customers.
+The undertakings reached a settlement with the Commission, thereby admitting their guilt for the infringement.
+A settlement decision was therefore adopted on 19 July 2016.
+No action for annulment has been brought against this decision, its 30 pages non-confidential version was published on the Commission’s website on 30 June 2020.

 On 27 September 2017, the Commission also imposed a fine of EUR 880 million on Scania for its participation in the same infringement.
 As Scania did not wish to settle with the Commission, the administrative proceedings against it had continued, leading to the adoption of a full fining decision against Scania.
 On 11 December 2017, Scania brought an action for annulment before the General Court of the European Union against the decision of 27 September 2017.
 By judgment of 2 February 2022, the General Court dismissed Scania’s action in its entirety, clarifying the legality of a “hybrid” cartel procedure and the concept of a “single and continuous infringement” common to all cartel participants.
 On 8 April 2022, Scania appealed to the Court of Justice of the European Union (CJEU) against the judgment of the General Court.